The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

 The first generation of luminous objects in the Universe began the process of re-ionizing the intergalactic medium (IGM).
-The detection of large-scale polarization in the cosmic microwave background (CMB), caused by Thomson scattering of the CMB by the IGM during re-ionization, suggests that the Universe was significantly ionized as far back as $z \sim 11.0 \pm$ 1.4 (Dunkley et al.~2009).
-The ``near" edge of the era of re-ionization has been inferred from the detection of the Gunn-Peterson effect (Gunn \& Peterson 1965) toward galaxies with $z \gtrsim 6$ (Fan et al.\ 2006a,b).
-The nearly complete absorption of all continuum shortward of the Ly$\alpha$ break is due to moderate amounts of neutral hydrogen in the IGM, suggesting re-ionization was complete by z $\sim$ 6.
-The Gunn-Peterson effect also insures that, at these redshifts, the Universe is opaque at wavelengths shortward of $\sim$ 1$\,\mu$m.
+The detection of large-scale polarization in the cosmic microwave background (CMB), caused by Thomson scattering of the CMB by the IGM during re-ionization, suggests that the Universe was significantly ionized as far back as $z \approx$ 11.0 $\pm$ 1.4 (Dunkley et al.~2009).
+The ``near" edge of the era of re- ionization has been inferred from the detection of the Gunn-Peterson effect (Gunn \& Peterson 1965) toward galaxies with $z \gtrsim 6$ (Fan et al.\ 2006a,b).
+The nearly complete absorption of all continuum shortward of the Ly$\alpha$ break is due to moderate amounts of neutral hydrogen in the IGM, suggesting re-ionization was complete by $z$ $\approx$ 6.
+The Gunn-Peterson effect also insures that at these redshifts the Universe is opaque at wavelengths shorter than $\sim$ 1$\,\mu$m.

-To study the first generations of galaxies, and to understand the origins of the black hole-bulge mass relation, it will be necessary to study galaxies in the $6 \lesssim z \lesssim 11$ range.
-Quasar hosts and other sources are rapidly being discovered at the near end of this range (e.g. Cool et al.~2006; Mortlock et al.~2008; Glikman et al.~2008; Willott et al.~2009), and searches are underway for even more distant objects (e.g. Ota et al.~2008; Bouwens et al.~2009).
+To study the first generations of galaxies, and to understand the origins of the black hole-bulge mass relation, it will be necessary to study the star-formation properties of galaxies in the $6 \lesssim z \lesssim 11$ range.
+Quasar hosts and other sources are rapidly being discovered at the near end of this range (e.g., Cool et al.~2006; Mortlock et al.~2008; Glikman et al.~2008; Willott et al.~2009), and searches are underway for even more distant objects (e.g., Ota et al.~2008; Bouwens et al.~2009).